GullyBurns/gullyburns.github.io/_posts/2020-05-04-Trolls_vs_Wizards.md

 is the scientific literature.
 This provides a valuable resource for knowledge engineering work and building models of what is reported in the literature can provide insight into the underlying subject and influence public opinion.
     * As a human endeavor, the scientific literature is far from ideal.
-[People routinely game the system](https://www.bmj.com/content/339/bmj.b2680)
+People routinely game the system (see [Greenberg 2009](https://www.bmj.com/content/339/bmj.b2680)
     to promote their own research, usually with honest intentions but sometimes not.
+    * A systematic review of analyses of the accuracy of citations in the scientific literature shows that approximately
+    14.5% (10.5% to 18.6% at a 95% confidence interval) of cited facts in biomedical papers are wrong, and 64.8% of those errors are serious (see [Mogull 2017](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0184727)))
     * Systems such as [CZI's Meta](https://meta.org), [scite.ai](http://scite.ai/), [AI2's Semantic Scholar](https://www.semanticscholar.org/) and others
     use AI to improve and enable scientists' interactions with the literature.
 These tools are generally open access, and collaborate to enable and support each other.